mainlp/llm-clir/README.md

 - `--approach`: Reranking method, either `listwise` or `pairwise`.
 Only required when `--stage=reranking`

-After evaluation, a significance test is run automatically, if reranking is significantly different from retrieval (p < 0.05), a * is added after the score.
+After evaluation, a significance test is run automatically, reranking results significantly different from retrieval (paired t-test, p < 0.05) are marked with `*`.